Phase Uniqueness for the Mallows Measure on Permutations

 \end{corollary} \begin{proof} A more general and precise result is true, which we will mention immediately after this proof.
 This easy result follows from

 where

 The first term is easily seen to converge to $0$.
 The second term converges to the Riemann-Stieltjes integral.
-Note that we rescaled $\beta$ by $(n-1)/n$ in this formula, but the limiting formula (involving the integral) is continuous in $\beta$.
-So this rescaling does not matter in the limit. \end{proof} A more general and precise result than this one is true.
+Note that we rescaled $\beta$ by $(n-1)/n$ in this formula (for reasons as in Remark \ref{rem:betaRescale}).
+But the limiting formula (involving the integral) is continuous in $\beta$.
+So this rescaling does not matter. \end{proof} A more general and precise result than this one is true.
 It is called the $q$-Stirling formula.
 It was first proved by Moak \cite{Moak}.
 We will discuss this further in the Outlook, Section \ref{sec:Outlook}, since it is related to the quantitative version of our main result, which may also be useful for the studying fluctuations, especially in the singular scaling of Bhatnagar and Peled from their paper \cite{BhatnagarPeled}.